paolobarbolini/bzip2-rs/README.md

 ## Features

 * `rayon`: enable using the [rayon] global threadpool for parallel decoding.
            NOTE: this feature is not subject to a MSRV.
-At the time of writing the MSRV for rayon is 1.56.0
+At the time of writing the MSRV for rayon is 1.63

-* Default features: Rust >= 1.34.2 is supported
+* Default features: Rust >= 1.63 is supported
-* `rustc_1_37`: bump MSRV to 1.37, enable more optimizations
-* `rustc_1_55`: bump MSRV to 1.55, enable more optimizations
-* `rustc_1_63`: bump MSRV to 1.63, enable more optimizations
 * `nightly`: require Rust Nightly, enable more optimizations

 ## Usage